 7. Financial planning criteria and hybrid advice models

 Under RDR, all types of financial advisors will be able to offer financial planning or risk planning as a service to their customers.
 However, there will be competence criteria that they will be expected to meet and conduct standards to which they will have to adhere.
 Click to read more

-As part of the consultation process the FSB invited feedback on the paper.
+As part of the consultation process the FSCA invited feedback on the paper.
 So, over a period of about 12 weeks, we helped our IFAs to come to grips with the RDR paper.
 More recently we ran 20 workshops around the country, with over 700 IFAs attending.
 We used these sessions, as well as numerous email and telephonic comments as a basis for our input from IFAs.
-This detailed feedback was submitted to the FSB.
+This detailed feedback was submitted to the FSCA.
 Click here to read our feedback.